 Don’t just sit around this summer!
 Get tips on how to maintain a healthy lifestyle, relieve stress, and increase your confidence.
 Learn new work-out routines and healthy eating habits, and even make plans to work out virtually with a buddy.

-Sign-up forms for these groups will be posted in the spring.
 Each club will need a minimum of 10 students participating in each session in order to run.

 Time Commitment and Schedule